- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 - Commission dismissed Richard Bonavita adjudicatory matter because of statute of limitations.

-- Employees of the City Treasurer's Office ordered to cease the practice of accepting private expediting fees.
-The Commission found that the employees are prohibited from receiving private fees for public services unless specifically authorized by law.
+- City of Boston Treasurer's Office employees ordered to cease the practice of accepting private expediting fees.
+The Commission found that the employees receiving private fees for public services violates section 23 unless specifically authorized by law.

 - Former Beverly Purchasing Director Christopher Bradley fined $500 for allowing Mayor Thomas Crean to purchase his city-owned laptop computer without following proper procedures.